Bedding Ceremony Stories: The Strange, Symbolic Heart of Medieval Marriage

 What was the purpose of medieval bedding ceremonies?

-Bedding ceremonies served to publicly acknowledge the consummation of a marriage, thereby legitimizing the union in the eyes of the community and ensuring social and legal recognition.
+Bedding ceremonies publicly acknowledged the consummation of a marriage, legitimizing the union in the eyes of the community and supporting social and legal recognition.

 Did all social classes participate in bedding ceremonies?